milindkudapa/biotech-asset-evaluator/README.md

 ## Required API Keys

+The following API keys should be set in your `.env` file:
-- Azure OpenAI API key and endpoint
+- OpenAI API key
 - PubMed API key and email
 - Exa.ai API key
 - Tavily API key